LWR Group — Property Services Lincoln

 Compliance8 min read14 April 2026

-A complete checklist of UK landlord responsibilities covering repairs, safety, compliance, and tenant rights.
+A complete checklist of UK landlord legal obligations in 2026, repairs, safety certificates, deposit rules, and tenant rights.
 Keep this bookmarked.

 Being a landlord in the UK comes with a significant set of legal responsibilities.
 Some are well-known, others catch landlords out, particularly those who are new to letting or who manage properties themselves without an agent.